cheery/lever/README.md

  * Implement the feature yourself.
 Make a pull request to not having to maintain your own version.
  * Write an user story, article or feature proposal.
 Send it to my email or file an issue in github.

+Lever IRC channel: irc.freenode.net#lever [webchat link](http://webchat.freenode.net/?randomnick=1&channels=%23lever&prompt=1)

+### Project coordination

+I have clear vision on Lever and I'd like to have some coordination over lever development.
+To coordinate I will use STRATEGY and TACTIC -tags in the source code.
+Finding them you can discover long term goals of the lever and the worksites, as well as the current activity taking place.

+Long term mission of Lever is to prove the large scale viability of dynamic languages, and to evolve to remain as an always fresh programming environment.

+I review all the code that is supposed to get into the mainline repository of lever, this is currently: http://github.com/cheery/lever

 ## License